All Episodes

 No, I don't think it should be mandatory.

-I wouldn't demand to be mandatory.
+I wouldn't demand to be mandatory for that.

-Perhaps the federal government should step in and issue mandates, and if not, are you putting the needs of unvaccinated people ahead of the needs of vaccinated people?
+And if not, are you putting the needs of unvaccinated people ahead of the needs of vaccinated people?

-I think the question here, one that's not the role of the federal government.
+I think the question here, one, that's not the role of the federal government.

-Um that is the role that institutions, private sector entities, uh, and others may take.
+That is the role that institutions, private sector entities, and others may take.

 We cannot require someone to be vaccinated.